Huvudinnehåll

 Hydrology

-We provide new information, forecasts and knowledge of water resources in Sweden and world-wide, covering different spatial and temporal scales and a broad range of users.
-The information is used in decision support for a safe and sustainable society, water management, environmental protection, and building of infrastructure.
+We provide new information, forecasts and knowledge about water resources in Sweden and world-wide, covering different spatial and temporal scales and a broad range of users.
+The information is used in decision support for a safe and sustainable society, water management, environmental protection and more.

 Research and development within hydrology